 Our Engineering courses in the Minneapolis region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
 Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼

 Whether it’s constructing intricate structures or rebuilding them all over again in order to try out an alternate solution, your son or daughter will be tackling challenges and solving problems just like a real engineer!
-Our practical, hands-on courses are an amazing way for your budding inventor to understand important science, engineering and architectural concepts while also using his or her imagination and creativity.
-Parents won’t be missing out on the fun either: we send regular email communication to fill you in on the cool new projects your child worked on each week.
-We will also provide a preview of the upcoming week’s project so you and your son or daughter can gear up for what’s next!
+Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
+We also get parents in on the fun by providing regular email communication to fill you in on the cool new projects your child worked on each week.
+We will also provide a preview of the upcoming week’s project so you and your child can gear up for the next cool activity!

 - Practical, hands-on projects that range from designing machines using LEGO® bricks to building different bridge types with K’NEX® pieces.

 - A 21st century education designed to equip your child with STEM skills.